ashleymader/book_chart/NOTES.md

 user types ./bin/book-charts
 APP FLOW
-Show a choice of Most Read Fiction, Most Read Nonfiction, Most Sold Fiction, Most Sold Nonfiction User selects one of the above scraper returns the books in that category and displays title, author, weeks on list. user needs to be able to go back
+1. Show a choice of Most Read Fiction, Most Read Nonfiction, Most Sold Fiction, Most Sold Nonfiction
+2. User selects one of the above
+3. Scraper returns the books in that category and displays title, author, weeks on list.
+  3a. user needs to be able to go back or exit
-User can then select to get more details on a particular book returns to the user the description, pages in book, publication date, price ???maybe a link to buy??? user needs to be able to go back one menu, go back to main menu, or exit.
+4. User can then select to get more details on a particular book
+5. Returns to the user the description, pages in book, publication date, price ???maybe a link to buy???
+  5a. user needs to be able to go back one menu, go back to main menu, or exit.
 DO I WANT TO ADD AN ABOUT THE AUTHOR SECTION?

 What is a book?